Death of John Isles, 1908

 were no worse for drink that I could see.

-on Thursday afternoon Isles and Matthews came to his house.
-Isles had a pint of beer and
+about 2-30 on Thursday afternoon Isles and Matthews came to his house.
+Isles had a pint of beer

-Matthews had a small whisky.
-Isles said they were going pheasant shooting, and invited witness
+and Matthews had a small whisky.
+Isles said they were going pheasant shooting, and invited

-to go with them.
-Witness and they all returned about half-past four, Witness took them into the
+witness to go with them.
+Witness and they all returned about half-past four, Witness took them

-smoke-room and sat with them till about half-past five.
-Isles had three small whiskies, which
+into the smoke-room and sat with them till about half-past five.
+Isles had three small whiskies,

 remained in the room.
 Witness then went upstairs for his tea, coming down at ten minutes to six.